shoeffner/mthesis/src/conclusion.md

 work well, other parts are not as successful.
 In the following sections the individual parts will evaluated.

+### Face detection

+- dlib over OpenCV, advantages/shortcomings

+### Pupil localization evaluation

-What works well is the pupil center detection [@Timm2011].
+One successful part of Gaze is the pupil center localization [@Timm2011].
 Using the BioID dataset [@Jesorsky2001] and the *relative error* introduced by @Jesorsky2001 the accuracy of Gaze's `PupilLocalization` can be benchmarked.
 The relative error is defined as